Jeep Wrangler (TJ): History

 In 1998 (MY1999), the fuel tank became standard at 19 U.S.gal capacity.
-There were some changes between the 2002 and 2003 years.
-From 1996 to 2002, the side door mirrors were black metal framed mirrors; and from 2003 to 2006 they were plastic molded mirrors.
+There were some changes between 2002 and 2003.
+From 1996 to 2002, the side door mirrors were black metal-framed mirrors, and from 2003 to 2006, they were plastic molded mirrors.
 The fit of hard and soft tops is slightly different, and the fabric and colors available changed from 2001 to 2003.
 In 2002 (MY2003), the 3-speed automatic transmission was replaced with a 4-speed automatic with overdrive.
 The overdrive can be turned off with a dash switch.
-The radio bezels went from a rectangle in 2002 to a rounded-edged rectangle for 2003.
+The radio bezels went from a rectangle in 2002 to a rounded-edged rectangle in 2003.
 The sound bar inside was changed to sound pods.
 The interior seats also changed design, going from a rounder model to one with a distinct separation between back and headrest areas.
 The standard skid plate was also revised for 2003 to make room for the Rubicon's bigger NV241OR transfer case.
 The change from the 30/32RH to the 42RLE also gained an additional skid plate.

 This version of the Wrangler is also notable for being the last production vehicle to use AMC-related parts.
-The AMC Straight-4 engine was retired after the 2002 model year, and both the AMC Straight-6 engine and the door handles (the latter of which first appeared on AMC vehicles in the 1968 model year) were retired along with this generation in 2006.
+The AMC Straight-4 engine was retired after the 2002 model year, and both the AMC straight-6 engine and the door handles (the latter of which first appeared on AMC vehicles in the 1968 model year) were retired along with this generation in 2006.
 Like the YJ Wrangler, the TJ Wrangler used both the AMC passenger car door handles as well as the larger door handles off the AMC-built Jeep CJ for higher-end models.